 Usually a safe time to phase her in Normal mode is with 22 minutes left.
 That might sound weird to the mathematically inclined, since phase 1 and 2 have the same HP.
 The problem is, half of your time in phase 2 is spent chasing the fucker as if you want a restraining order while she flies around.
 Phase 2 also gives Lucid a lot of time in which she can't be attacked.

 Falling to the bottom of the map will teleport you to the middle platform.
-In Hard mode, falling off also causes you to lose 50% of your current HP as well.
+In Hard mode, falling off also causes you to lose 50% of your current HP as well, on top of disabling potions for 8 seconds.
 It's a fun thing to do and sometimes a mobility option, but people regularly die because they re-teleport into the middle of a dragon or a fart so, again guys, let's not be retarded.

 "Lucid is about to use a powerful attack!"

 - Sickles are the same as P1, but now deal 50% HP, 70% in Hard mode.

 - Golems no longer block movement, but destroy platforms when they spawn and attack for 40% HP in a wider range.